-The financial statements have been prepared in accordance with International Accounting Standards and in conformity with the requirements of the Companies Act 2006 ("Adopted IFRSs").
+The financial statements of the Company have been prepared and approved by the directors in line with UK-adopted International Accounting Standards as applied in accordance with the provisions of the Companies Act 2006.
 They have been prepared on a historical cost basis, except for the revaluation of financial instruments, as explained in the accounting policies below.